ResilienceAnalytics/ResilienceAnalytics.github.io/similarity.md

 ![genesis](/images/avarice.png)

+#### By apprehending Time Management transformations as transformations similar but not identical to energy transformations, we obtain a new framework.

 From now on, economy of time will be called Inefficiency (I) and economy of inattention will be called Distraction (D).
 Many people will rebel against these designations, arguing that they are neither inefficient nor distracted.
 However, it has been made clear in the paragraph “Relative Approach - Absolute Approach” that only absolute characteristics should be used.
 It is of course possible to be only very little inefficient and very little distracted, but Inefficiency and Distraction will never be zero.
 Moreover, it's obvious that in the context expressed in this note, Inefficiency and Distraction have strictly and absolutely no ethical, moral, philosophical, divine law transgression, etc. The only thing that counts here is the idea (concept, notion, etc.) of “least action”, of “parsimony”, which must necessarily be discriminated against according to whether it's a question of Time (Inefficiency) or Attention (Distraction).
 It is therefore possible to explain these two properties of Inefficiency and Distraction as follows: